vvigilante/mobilenet_v2_keras/README.md

 # Mobilenet v2 Keras port
-This code allows to port pretrained imagenet weights from original mobilenet v2 models to a keras model.
+This code allows to port pretrained imagenet weights from original MobileNet v2 models to a keras model.
+You can use this code to convert all the MobileNets from tensorflow to keras, with pretrained weights.

 ## Usage
 - Download a checkpoint from https://github.com/tensorflow/models/tree/master/research/slim/nets/mobilenet